Per User Pricing for SaaS: the Best Way to Kill your Growth

 Now, let's take a closer look at Asana.
 Just like Salesforce, they have various plans available, each with its own unique price per user.

-Examples of SaaS using per-user pricing: asana
+Examples of per-user pricing

 Asana offers a compelling feature: a free option.
 However, it's important to note that this free option does come with limitations on the number of seats available.